-- I make objects.
+- Fundamentally, I make objects.
 Whimsical — metaphorical — representational — and abstract objects.
-Sculpture fabricated using abutting, overlapping and interlocking stained and painted elements intricately assembled to yield an evocative and coherent work.
+Sculpture fabricated using abutting, overlapping and interlocking stained and painted elements intricately assembled to yield a coherent an evocative work.

 No matter the form these objects take, a connective thread to them all is that of craft — the labor of making.
 Planning, observation, play, serendipity, and the reciprocal relationship between technical barriers and their solutions all play a role in the making.

 I have been working on pieces in three primary design explorations — the saw blade designs of the “Woods Revenge” and “Hobbes’ Claw” series (outdoor), the house designs in the “Rybee House” series (outdoor), and the “Pandora’s Box” series — for indoor exhibitions.